truckershitch/cncjs-pendant-gamepad/README.md

 ## Fork information

-### This is a work-in-progress, is untested, and is constantly changing!

 This is a fork of the original [cncjs-pendant-ps3 driver](https://github.com/cncjs/cncjs-pendant-ps3), which adds the following features:

-* Abstracted gcode to allow for support of all controllers (not just Grbl).
-Currently support has been added for Grbl and Marlin.
-If you can, please consider adding support for Smoothie and/or TinyG and do a pull request.
+* Abstracted gcode to allow for support of different controllers and machines
+    * Currently supports Grbl and Marlin
+    * Don't have the controller you need?
+Consider adding one - it's easy!
 * Substantial improvements to README documentation
-* Handles clone PS3 controllers with the --clone option (disables rumble and battery LED status)
+* Handles clone PS3 controllers (see --clone)
-* New debugging features, such as --fakeSocket and --verbose
+* New debugging features (see --fakeSocket and --verbose)
-* Auto-reconnect to pendant if connection fails (instead of killing the program)
+* Auto-reconnect to pendant if connection fails
 * Added computed feed speed based on distance to travel to have gantry that quickly respond to changes (for Marlin)

 --------------------------------------